The Basics and Benefits of Industrial Design

 If your design has already been publicly disclosed by you, you must file an application within twelve months of the earliest disclosure date to potentially obtain design protection in Canada.

 As part of your application, you will be expected to provide clear and detailed drawings or photographs of your design from a number of views (typically front, back, left side, right side, top, bottom, and perspective) and a description of what constitutes the design as part of the application.
 The title of the application must also identify the article to which the industrial design is applied.
-With the assistance of an intellectual property lawyer experienced in design protection, you will be able to prepare and file an application that seeks protection for the subset of a design's most aesthically valuable features, which is in effect a broader scope of protection than seeking protection for each and every feature of shape, configuration, pattern and ornament, together in combination.
+With the assistance of an intellectual property lawyer experienced in industrial design protection, you will be able to prepare and file an application that seeks protection for the subset of a design's most aesthically valuable features, which is in effect a broader scope of protection than seeking protection for each and every feature of shape, configuration, pattern and ornament, together in combination.

 Once issued, a Canadian industrial design registration is valid for ten years from the date of registration or fifteen years from the filing date, whichever periods ends later, if the maintenance fee which is due by five years from the registration date is paid.
 Visit this page to learn more about the Canadian industrial design application process.